Battle of Mecca (1916): Events

-In early June 1916, most of the Ottoman army had gone to Taif, a hill station near Mecca accompanying Ghalib Pasha, the governor of Hijaz.
+In early June 1916, most of the Ottoman garrison had gone to Taif, a hill station near Mecca accompanying Ghalib Pasha, the governor of Hijaz.
 Only 1,000 men were left to defend Mecca.
-Many of them were asleep in barracks in the valley on June 10 when the Sharif of Mecca, Hussein bin Ali fired a shot into the air from the window of the Hashemite palace signaling the beginning of the Arab Revolt.
-Hearing this his 5000 supporters started firing on Turkish troops in three fortresses overlooking the holy city, and at the Jirwall barracks on Jeddah road.
+Many of them were asleep in barracks in the valley on June 10 when Hussein bin Ali, Sharif of Mecca, fired a shot into the air from the window of the Hashemite palace signaling the beginning of the Arab Revolt.
+Hearing this his 5,000 supporters started firing on Turkish troops in three fortresses overlooking the holy city, and at the Jirwall barracks on Jeddah road.
 The attack upon the Turkish forces was sudden and their acting commanding officer was unaware that a revolt had started.
-As Sharif's and the Ottoman banners were of same colour, the Turkish commander could not see the difference, and telephoned Sharif Hussain about the situation and was told the reason and was told to surrender.
+As Sharif's and the Ottoman banners were of same colour, the Turkish commander could not see the difference, and telephoned Sharif Hussein about the situation and was told the reason and was told to surrender.
 He refused.
+The Ottoman troops responded by bombarding Mecca from the heights; during the bombardment, they hit the Kaaba and set fire to the veil that covered it.
+This incident was later exploited by the propaganda of the Great Arab Revolt to attempt to demonstrate the impiety of the Ottomans and the legitimacy of the revolt as a holy war.

 The battle started and continued.
 On the next day, Banu Hashim's forces advanced and captured Bash-Karakol at Safa corner adjacent to the Masjid al-Haram.
 On the third day, Hamidia, the Ottoman Government Office, was captured, as well as the Deputy Governor.
 Now the captive Deputy Governor ordered his remaining Turkish troops to surrender.
 They refused.

 A stalemate resulted.
 Sir Reginald Wingate sent two artillery pieces from Sudan via Jeddah, with trained Egyptian gunners.
 They breached the walls of the Turkish fort.
-The Sharifain army attacked and the fate of these defenders was sealed.
-On July 4, 1916 the last Turkish resistance in Mecca, Jirwal barracks, capitulated, after three weeks of stubborn resistance.
+The Sharifian army attacked and the fate of the defenders was sealed.
+On July 4, 1916, the last Turkish resistance in Mecca, Jirwal barracks, capitulated, after three weeks of stubborn resistance.